squidnose/How-to-enable-Intel-Xe-driver-on-Linux/README.md

         Kernel driver in use: i915
         Kernel modules: i915, xe
 ```
-- i915 is in use, i915 and xe are avaliable
+- i915 is in use, i915 and xe are avaliable.

 ## 3.Find out what PCI ID your gpu has
 ```
 lspci -nn | grep Xe
 ```
-- nn | Tells lspci to show both the human-readable name and the numeric PCI IDs
+- nn | Tells lspci to show both the human-readable name and the numeric PCI IDs.
 - Grep Xe shows only gpus with Xe in the name.
 Use without "| grep Xe" if you dont see anything.

 ### Example Output